Fasmanuel2002/AICompetition/README.md

 2.They followed this with a short pause wherein they did nothing (Pause); and

 3.Finally they performed a gesture from either the BFRB-like or non-BFRB-like category of movements (Gesture; see Table below).

+The kids on the experiment has 18 unique gestures(8 BFRB == damaging and 10 non-BFRB == no damaging)